I learned to solve all my Interior Design problems by dancing.

 They know the rules of both styles enough to break them and create something even more powerful by doing so.

-True fusion, be it in dance, design, or any other art form, is about creating a harmonious blend where the resulting product is a beautiful and novel offspring of its parent elements, rather than just a juxtaposition.
+True fusion, be it in dance, design, or any other art form, is about creating a harmonious blend where the result is a beautiful and novel offspring of its parent elements, rather than just a juxtaposition.

-2. Understanding the Essence: True fusion requires a deep understanding of both styles.
-It’s about recognizing the essence of each and finding points of convergence.
+Understanding the Essence: True fusion requires a deep understanding of both styles.
+It’s about recognizing the essence of each and finding places where they want to combine naturally.
 Like noticing the rhythmic footwork in both flamenco and certain belly dance styles and blending them to create a novel movement.

-In sum, whether it’s dance or interior design, true fusion is an art.
+Whether it’s dance or Interior Design, true fusion is an art.
 It’s not about mere combination but integration.
 The resultant creation should not only reflect its parent styles but should also stand on its own, captivating and novel.

-In my choreographies, I frequently delve into the realm of fusion, an artful blending of disparate dance styles.
-In these captured moments, my dance piece seamlessly unites contemporary and timeless forms, exemplified by the harmonious pairing of silk butterfly wings with the ancient elegance of Persian Miniature dance.
+In my choreographies, I frequently delve into the realm of fusion, an artful blending of different dance styles.
+For example, I united contemporary and ancient forms, by pairing modern silk butterfly wings with the ancient art of Persian Miniature dance.

 That is the artistry, the magic, the creative force that makes something beautiful.
 It is the unique expression of the dancer.
 It tells their story.
 No one else can do that.